michaelrodas/sample-testing-project/README.md

 ### Rules to be applied for this application - Exercises
 This application should follow the rules:
-1. A User must have more than 30 years
+1. A Business mut have a telephone number
-2. A user cant be created without a name, age and CPF
+2. A user can't be created without its basic data
-3. The username size must be at least 2 and start with letter Z.
-4. Given a valid user, it should be stored for latter use
+3. Given a valid user, it should be stored for latter use

 ### Rules to be applied for this application - more Exercises
-1. There should be a way to update a user
+1. There should be a way to update a business
 2. There can be more than one user with same CPF
-3. When updating an user, the same rules of creations applies.
+3. When updating an business, the same rules of creations applies.

-## What should I do if I have a doubt and is not clear here?
-- Ask :) Let's discuss and then improve this documentation together.

 #### Gateway Controller responsibilities:
 1. Must define the correct rest verb:<br/>